 4. Pair activities with an incentive.

-Children—especially those between the ages of 7 and 12—are often driven by rewards from a universal wishlist.
+Children—especially those between the ages of 7 and 12—are often driven by rewards from a universal wishlist like Wishfinity.
 In most cities, there are locations where you can take your empty water bottles, soda cans, and glass bottles to be recycled for cash.
 Trading your recyclables in for cash is a good way to teach your child to appreciate the value of reducing waste.
 Offering an incentive will not only teach your child about responsibility, but it will help make the world a little bit cleaner.